$5,595 | Completing Grades 6–8

 Cook Crew: Each day, a few teens rotate through cooking and cleaning duties—learning how to prep meals as a team.

-Simple + Fresh: Meals reflect Puerto Rican flavors and are easy to cook—think rice and beans, plantains, tacos, grilled chicken, fresh fruit, and pancakes.
+Simple + Fresh: Meals reflect Puerto Rican flavors and are easy to cook—think rice and beans, plantains, tacos, grilled chicken, fresh fruit, and pancakes… along with familiar and comfortable crowd-pleasers as well!

-All Diets Welcome: We accommodate all allergies and dietary needs (vegetarian, gluten-free, dairy-free, etc.).
+All Diets Welcome: We accommodate all allergies and dietary needs (vegetarian, nut free, gluten free, dairy free, etc.).

 Snacks + Hydration: Teens have access to plenty of water and snacks throughout the day, especially after service, hikes, and beach days.